mohsenmojadam2019/telstra-prior-request/README.md

 -  User input error precaution has not been developed yes in Lua code.

 ## Versions:
+- 2.4.1-2
+    - {{key:value}} must be able to be replaced with values anywhere, now.
+    - cache_key and shared_mem must be correctly set when cache_ttl > 0.
 - 2.4.1-1
     - Add the ability to cache multiple ones.
 - 2.4.1-0